rlphillips/rlphillips.github.io/_posts/2020-07-06-space-launch-data-exploration.md

 ![png](/assets/images//space-launch-data-exploration_12_1.png)

 Let's take a closer look now at the success and the failures of the launches.
-For that, we'll grab the id and failed column of our dataset.
-We will also add the number of items launched into space, using size and groupby.
+For that, we'll grab the id and failed column of our dataset, and add the number of items launched into space, using size and groupby.

 ```python